Internship Committee Handbook

 To engage in meaningful reflection in a secular setting, the Committee must be clear above all about the mission of the organization.
 In addition, the Committee (and the student, boards, supervisor, etc.) must strive to define the “culture” of the setting, that is, what are the values under which it actually operates?
-How do its history, organization, funding, and personnel affect how the mission is carried out.
+How does its history, organization, funding, and personnel affect how the mission is carried out?
 Is there a difference between the agency’s “mission as written” and “mission as lived out”?
 How does the larger culture (of the state, city, country) affect the organization?

 Having begun the process of identifying the mission and culture of the site, the student and Committee can reflect on how the student’s work (and the work of the Committee and the supervisor as well) fits with the site’s mission and values as written and as lived.

-It may be helpful if movies, books and music are part of the cultural reflection.
+It may be helpful if movies, books, and music are part of the cultural reflection.
 For instance, in a setting dealing with racism, the English movie “Secrets and Lies” could be relevant; in an agency working with families that batter, Roddy Doyle’s novel “The Woman who Walked Into Doors” might be useful.
 Stories from religious books such as the Bible, Koran, and Tanakh, and from diverse cultures such as Native American, Asian, African-American, and specific regions of the United States may give deeper meaning to present experiences.
 (30 minutes)

-Sample Internship Committee Evaluations
+Sample Internship Committee Assessments